wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#provider">Provider</a>]</td>
 <td>

-Fetches all the API providers by tenant Id, environment Id and organization Id.
+Fetches all the APIs with the given combination of tenant ID, environment ID, and organization ID.

 </td>
 </tr>